 - The name, age, and location of your loved one

-- Their current condition in regard to incapacity
+- Their current condition regarding incapacity

 - The names and any other information about the individuals who have allegedly abused or neglected your loved one

-After you’ve reported the abuse and have ensured the safety of your loved one, do not hesitate to reach out to a nursing home abuse attorney.
-Our lawyers can guide you through the complicated legal process to make sure the negligent nursing facility is held accountable for their actions.
-It can be difficult to go up against a large facility like a nursing home, but our lawyers have experience and the law on their side.
+Our Maryland legal system allows for the filing of a nursing home abuse lawsuit to ensure the negligent nursing facility is held accountable for any abuse and neglect they inflicted or allowed to occur on their premises.
+It can be difficult to go up against a large facility like a Baltimore nursing home, but our lawyers at Belsky & Horowitz, LLC have experience and the law on their side and can help you.

 How Can a Lawyer Help You Prove Your Loved One Has Been Abused?

 Personal injury claims for nursing homes are multifaceted, and a lot of evidence will need to be presented to prove your loved one was wronged.
-Our attorneys can start an investigation, conduct interviews, and examine medical records to prove why the nursing home was negligent.
+An abuse lawyer from our office can start an investigation, conduct interviews, and examine medical records to prove why the nursing home was negligent.

-Generally, physical pain and suffering, mental trauma, distress, and the costs of medical treatment related to the injuries can be covered.
-Calculating a monetary value for emotional pain and suffering can be complicated, but your lawyer will make sure your loved one’s compensation is full and fair.
+Generally, physical pain and suffering, mental anguish, emotional distress, and the costs of medical treatment related to the injuries can be covered.
+Calculating a monetary value for emotional pain and suffering can be complicated, but your nursing home neglect attorney will make sure that the parties responsible for what happened to your loved one pay compensation that is both full and fair.